scottgonzalez/grunt-wordpress/README.md

 Walks through the `wordpress.dir` directory and performs various validations, such as:

 * Verifying that XML-RPC is enabled for the WordPress site.
-* Verifying that the custom XML-RPC methods for grunt-wordpress are installed.
+* Verifying that the custom XML-RPC methods for gilded-wordpress are installed.
 * Verifying the taxonomies and terms in `taxonomies.json`.
 * Verifying that child-parent relationships for posts are valid.
 * Verifying data for each post.